Tadpole Lane and district County Council Charity Band

 Sarah Ward & Cliff Morgan

 It was a magazine programme aimed at older children with articles, sports and pop music.
 There was a jury made up of George Martin (Beatles producer), Spike Milligan (Comedian), Alan Price (former Animals keyboard player) and another.
-They appeared twice on the show getting through to the semi-finals.
+They appeared twice on the show getting through to the finals.
 It was all live!
 They performed a song written by Wayne Evans called “Suburban City Blues”.
-They were George Martin’s favourite and Spike Milligan liked them and he autographed Wayne’s banjo too.
+They were George Martin’s favourite and Spike Milligan liked them too and he autographed Wayne’s banjo too.
 In the changing rooms next to them were the Bonzo Dog Doo-Dah Band who had a spot on the TV show “Do Not Adjust Your Set” at the same time.
 The Tadpoles visited them in their changing rooms and jammed along with them.
 It was a highlight for the lads who were only 14/15 at the time.
+Wayne also got his banjo autographed by Spike Milligan.

 Suburban City Blues as remembered by Paul “Beano” Summers 0n 25th June 2023 at the Lincolnshire Poacher with just a little accompaniment from Colin Staples on harmonica.